temoto/heroshi/doc/index.rst

 Heroshi documentation
 =====================

-Heroshi is a scalable `web crawler <http://en.wikipedia.org/wiki/Web_crawler>`_.
+Heroshi is a `web crawler <http://en.wikipedia.org/wiki/Web_crawler>`_.

 The goal of the project is to build very fast, distributed web spider.

-Heroshi consists of :doc:`queue manager <queue-manager>` and :doc:`workers <worker>`.
+Current status:

-Workers communicate with queue manager, ask it what to crawl, then report back with results.
+* low level HTTP client – alpha, usable for test runs
-Workers store downloaded pages into :doc:`storage <storage>` through queue manager.
+* URL queue – not started

 Project is under heavy development, so expect big changes.